Multivariate Alexander quandles, IV. The medial quandle of a link: Longitudes

-We would like to have some information about the kernel of the map $e_D$.
+We would like to have more information about the map $e_D$.
 To obtain this information it will be useful to consider a special type of link diagram, defined using the familiar notion of writhe.
-(See Fig. \ref{writhefig}.)
+See Fig. \ref{writhefig}.

 \begin{definition} Let $D$ be a link diagram.
 Then $D$ has \emph{alternating writhes} if every arc $a \in A(D)$ occurs as the underpassing arc of two crossings, one of writhe $-1$ and the other of writhe $1$. \end{definition}